ka-jo/torq/packages/reactivity/README.md

 ## Architectural Assumptions

-- Refs and Stores are separate concepts
+- Refs and Structs are separate concepts
-- Stores proxy nested refs automatically
+- Structs proxy nested refs automatically
 - Effects and Computeds share core infrastructure
-- Refs/Stores can be disposed manually or by abort signals
+- Refs/Structs can be disposed manually or by abort signals